Otumian-empire/go-to-do-list-restful-api/DOC.md

 # Todo List Restful Api Using Golang

+Documentation on application design

+## Tool/Dependencies

+- Gin for https server and routing
+- PostgreSQL for database
+- Render as hosting server
+- Github to deploy code to Render

 ## Request

 Request will be accepted in `json` format, pass `Content-Type` as `application/json`.